ethereum/go-verkle/README.md

 # go-verkle

-An **experimental** implementation of [Verkle trees](https://notes.ethereum.org/nrQqhVpQRi6acQckwm1Ryg).
-When production-ready, the code is to be split between go-kzg and go-ethereum.
+An implementation of [Verkle trees](https://notes.ethereum.org/nrQqhVpQRi6acQckwm1Ryg).
+When production-ready, the code is to be merged back into go-ethereum.

 Node width is set to 256 children.